Addiction Hotline For Drug and Alcohol Abuse

 Addiction is a major public health problem, and many people struggle with alcohol and drug abuse.
 Fortunately, addiction is a diagnosable medical condition and can be treated by trained professionals.

-If you are seeking free and reliable information about rehabilitation options, a drug rehab helpline is a right place to start.
-Drug rehab hotlines give you the space and time to ask questions and receive answers that will help you make informed decisions about your care.
+If you are seeking free and reliable information about substance abuse, a drug addiction hotline or alcohol addiction hotline is a right place to start.
+Some drug rehab numbers provide 24 hour helplines services that give you the space and time to ask questions and receive answers that will help you make informed decisions about your care.
 Your information is kept completely private and confidential.

 If you are near a loved one who is using drugs and is having a seizure, having trouble breathing, is unresponsive, or has overdosed on drugs or alcohol, call 911 immediately.

-Before speaking with a helpline’s admissions consultants, you can make a list of things that you’d like to know before entering treatment.
+Before speaking with an addiction helpline’s admissions consultants, you can make a list of things that you’d like to know before entering treatment.
 These questions can help guide you towards the most appropriate treatment facility.

-Questions to ask during a drug rehab hotline call may include:
+Questions to ask during a drug helpline call may include:

 - What resources are available in my area?